Ratheshan03/etl-snowflake-azure/README.md

-# ELTETL Pipeline with Azure & Snowflake
+# ETL Pipeline with Azure & Snowflake